 - I like to spoon some of the fat from the bottom of the crock pot over the chicken and carrots on each plate.
 (Just writing this makes my mouth water.)
 A dash more of balsamic on each plate is also delish.

 - Serve with salad or another side.

 Keep the chicken bones for the following recipes.

 Use those leftover bones to make broth!
 Throw them back into the crock pot.
-Add half of an onion, some peeled cloves of garlic, some parsley, a dash of apple cider vinegar, and some salt, then fill the crock pot about 2/3 full with water.
+Add an onion, some peeled cloves of garlic, some parsley, a dash of apple cider vinegar, and 1/2 teaspoon salt, then fill the crock pot about 2/3 full with water.
 Set it to 10 hours low.
 In the morning strain the broth.